Surviving A Remodel: A Client’s Perspective

 Q: What was it like having us in your home during this process?

 It wasn’t as bad as we had expected.
 We stayed in the house throughout the renovation process.
 Sun Design protected the bedrooms and basement to keep the dust out of those spaces.
 We set up a mini breakfast area in an extra bedroom and moved the fridge into a corner of the living room.

-Mike Linder and Kris Sampson were amazing and the subcontractors were wonderful.
+Mike Linder was amazing and the subcontractors were wonderful.
 I was impressed with their skill and knowledge.